Chrysomya rufifacies: Lifecycle

 The female lays an average of 210 eggs and a recorded maximum of 368 eggs near fresh corpses and often during daylight hours.
-After the eggs have been laid, the first-instar larva of the insect emerges from the egg about 26 hours later at a temperature of 29 °C. A total of three larval instars are involved in the lifecycle of the species, and the entire larval development stage takes 2.5 days at a temperature of 29 °C. The larvae are capable of regulating their body temperature by moving to a different position in the maggot mass to maintain a preferred developmental temperature.
+After the eggs have been laid, the first-instar larva of the insect emerges from the egg about 26 hours later at a temperature of 29 °C. Three larval instars are involved in the lifecycle of the species, and the entire larval development stage takes 2.5 days at 29 °C. The larvae are capable of regulating their body temperature by moving to a different position in the maggot mass to maintain a preferred developmental temperature.
 The maximal preferential temperature for the larvae of C. rufifacies is 35.1 °C. The developmental time of the species is highly dependent upon temperature due to the cold-blooded nature of insects and the number of accumulated degree days.
 Any variability in developmental times can also be due to different rearing temperatures under different conditions such as varying humidity, rearing media, and larval density.

 A prepupal stage is often present and characterized by larval dispersion and migration away from the food source in search of a pupation site.
 The body length of the larva decreases during this stage in preparation for pupation.
 If the larvae are restricted from movement and not allowed to disperse during the prepupal stage, a 24-hour delay in pupation will be observed.
-Thus, in medicocriminal investigations, if a corpse is wrapped and causes restriction of maggot migration, altered developmental times should be considered.
-The prepupal stage takes 1.5 days and the pupal stage takes 3 days at a temperature of 29 °C. Pupation usually occurs near the soil surface or near decaying flesh, and the skin of the larvae hardens to form a dark brown puparium or outer casing.
+Thus, in medicoforensic investigations, if a corpse is wrapped and causes restriction of maggot migration, altered developmental times should be considered.
+The prepupal stage takes 1.5 days and the pupal stage takes 3 days at 29 °C. Pupation usually occurs near the soil surface or near decaying flesh, and the skin of the larvae hardens to form a dark brown puparium or outer casing.
 Adults emerge after pupation and mate 3–7 days after emergence in summer, and 9–10 days after emergence in autumn.
 Adults are capable of living for 23–30 days, and oviposition occurs about 5 days after mating.